Agent's Take: Here's what to look for when Aaron Rodgers signs a new deal with Packers

 The Packers would likely need to make another exception for Rodgers with base-salary guarantees in order for him to set new standards for overall guarantees and money fully guaranteed at signing.
 It would require Green Bay essentially making the first three years (2018 through 2020) completely secure when the deal was done.

 Ryan's guarantees don't have offsets, just like his 2013 deal.
-Doing the same for Rodgers would mean Green Bay would be giving him something their other players don't have in contracts.
+Doing the same for Rodgers would mean Green Bay would be giving him something else their other players don't have in contracts.

 Rodgers would be getting the first $200 million contract in league history.
 A $102.5 million three-year cash flow and average of $34 million per year in the first three years would become new benchmarks.